Eben2020-hp/Introduction-to-DynamoDB/README.md

   <img src="https://user-images.githubusercontent.com/66016994/132092214-298d38ac-393d-4821-80bc-324c8aa49081.png" />

 <img src="https://user-images.githubusercontent.com/66016994/132092270-e8d9a6f7-410f-4f4e-b9ff-c578179dd310.png" />
 We can see how we excecuted the above files and we can also see their outputs.
-We will be able to see all the data in out table using the *scam.py*.
+We will be able to see all the data in out table using the *scan.py*.

   - ### Scan Table
   <img src="https://user-images.githubusercontent.com/66016994/132092227-801da2cc-a692-4266-bd4b-4afeffe27291.png" />
   <img src="https://user-images.githubusercontent.com/66016994/132092312-b54327b6-7ebc-4ee4-9d32-fad66ca3bc4c.png" />

 We have done our initial procedure or adding Data to our table and perform basic operations.

-Now we will go the extra mile and create a function that will do a simple task of turning on the sprinklers when the **Temperature** is greater than *25 degree Celcius*.
+- **STEP 4:** Now we will go the extra mile and create a function that will do a simple task of turning on the sprinklers when the **Temperature** is greater than *25 degree Celcius*.

   - ### Activating the Device
   <img src="https://user-images.githubusercontent.com/66016994/132096756-e7ef9729-1080-49e2-9646-425d87de2008.png" />
   <img src="https://user-images.githubusercontent.com/66016994/132096768-293a1c3f-bb83-402e-bc9b-aba58ce8a41e.png" />

-- As shown above we have thus completed the task assigned to us.
+- **STEP 5:** As shown above we have thus completed the task assigned to us.
 Now we can ***Delete the Table.***

   - ### Delete Table
   <img src="https://user-images.githubusercontent.com/66016994/132096824-0d6a0625-48e9-400f-a1ff-1c018d2ab283.png" />